ymgenesis/sshsetup/README.md

 ## 3 - Setup SSH Keys in ~/.ssh & Transfer to Remote Host

 This option first checks if the directory ~/.ssh exists.
-If it doesn't, it will attempt to back it up as a fail-safe (which will obviously fail), then prompt the user to create it.
-It will then check if the remote host variables have been set (option 2).
-If not, it will tell the user to complete option 2, then send the user back to the main menu.
+If it doesn't, it will prompt the user to create it.

-After these conditions are met, it will create ssh keys (private and .pub) in ~/.ssh using the hostname variable (set in option 2) as the filename.
+It will then create ssh keys (private and .pub) in ~/.ssh using the hostname variable (set in option 2) as the filename.
 It executes `ssh-keygen -f $hostname`.
+The whiptail version automatically creates the keys with no passphrase to increase automation (might change).

 It then uses the variables set in option 2 to transfer the newly created .pub key to the remote host the user is trying to connect with.
 It executes `ssh-copy-id -i $hostname.pub -p $port $user@$ip`.